How to Make the Best Dairy-Free Pumpkin Pie Recipe

 Flour a flat surface to prevent the dough from sticking, and roll out each section until it fits a 9-inch pie plate.
 Place the pastry on the plates.
 Trim the dough to 1/2 inch beyond the edge.
-Flute the edges (we’ll walk you through how to do that here).
+Flute the edges.
 Set the pastry shells in a safe place.

 Test Kitchen tip: Want to save some time?
 We tested store-bought pie crusts to help you find a good one.
 Just be sure the one you buy is dairy-free!

 In a large bowl, beat your eggs.
 Add pumpkin, brown sugar, cinnamon, salt, cloves, nutmeg and ginger.
 Combine the eggs with the canned pumpkin and spices.
 Slowly stir in your nondairy milk.
 Once combined, pour the mixture evenly into both of the pastry shells.